Florida LLC Dissolution Statute: Everything You Need to Know

 - The assets of the company are being wasted or misappropriated, which causes injury to members or the business.

 - The members or managers being deadlocked and unrepairable injury to the business is being suffered or threatened.

 What Does the New LLC Act Contain?

 The New Act permits judicial dissolution in case there's a deadlock between the members and managers that they're unable to break.
 Known as a "deadlock sale provision," it sets the standard on how to handle situations so the operating agreement explains what to do in case a deadlock occurs.
 If this deadlock happens regarding the LLC's management of affairs and activities, the deadlock sale provision will manage and fix the deadlock.

 Examples of this include a governance change, buy-sell provision, forced sale or partition of the company, or a casting vote.
 This mechanism lets the members discuss a possible future deadlock so the unnecessary costs and uncertainty can be avoided.

 If you need help with Florida LLC Dissolution Statute, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.